 Louise Brooks by David Levine NYRB bookmark Louise Brooks by David Levine

-And for good measure, here are some interesting examples of some of the many other post WWII caricatures and illustrations.
-Besides these, there are similar images by noted artists and illustrators including Erte, Frank Martin, Don Bachardy, Stanley Mouse, Dave Stevens, Rick Geary, Robert Nippoldt, Corne Akkers, Wayne Shellabarger and others.
+And for good measure, here are some interesting examples of some of the many other caricatures, illustrations and depictions.
+Besides these, there are similar images by noted artists and illustrators including Erte, Willy Pogany, Bruno Schulz, Frank Martin, Don Bachardy, Stanley Mouse, Dave Stevens, Rick Geary, Robert Nippoldt, Corne Akkers, Wayne Shellabarger and others.
 Images of Brooks have also been drawn in comic books and graphic novels, and turned up as graffiti and street art in the United States, France and elsewhere.

 Uruguay 1952 European program louise brooks by bob harmon little balkans review Fall 1982